devsecurity/jarlob.github.io/_posts/2020-02-27-mobile-data-leak.md

 * [Mobile wallet MoQ](https://play.google.com/store/apps/details?id=lt.momo.app&hl=en) -
 An app for online payments, paying in-store and transferring money.

-## How does it work?
+### How does it work?

 It may sound crazy, but the mobile operator injects your identity into the outgoing HTTP request.
 When a third-party web server receives your request it already contains what is the needed to identify a mobile user in a special HTTP header.

 Let's check if that is true.
 First of all we need a server that would reflect back all HTTP headers it received from your browser.
-It is easy to write one by your own, but since we are lazy will use an already [existing one](http://postman-echo.com).
+It is easy to write one by your own, but since we are lazy we'll use an already [existing one](http://postman-echo.com).

 Connect a computer to your mobile device hotspot.
 Start a shell (command line) and run [curl](https://curl.haxx.se/) with the following arguments:
 ```